The Complete Selling a Veterinary Practice (2024)

 It can be hard to know where to start with all of this and chances of knowing and finding the best buyer for your practice is very low, so if you have any questions about selling your practice contact us for a free consultation!

-Step 4 – Ensuring a Smooth Transition
+Step 4 – Post-Sale Transition: Ensuring a Smooth Handover

 One of the major concerns for buyers buying a vet practice is “attrition”.
 In other words, how many people will leave?
 How many staff members and clients will be lost to attrition?
 Some practices have higher than average turnover rates, while some are much lower.
 If this is an issue for you and your buyer, it’s important to plan how you will handle turnover.
 Start by outlining your expectations.
 Do they have any policies regarding staff or owner departures?
 What steps will they take to help staff make the transition?